Liquid-Legal-Institute/Meta-Lex/README.md

 * [Web 3.0 / Metaverse and other Emerging Technologies](#web-30--metaverse-and-other-emerging-technologies)
 * [Credits](#credits)

-## Introduction to Legal Transformation
+## Introduction to Legal Transformation - A Profession and Industry in Need of Change
 [Back to Top](#contents)

 - **Book**: [Tomorrow’s Lawyers: An Introduction to Your Future, 2nd ed.](https://www.amazon.co.uk/dp/0198796633/ref=sr_1_2?ie=UTF8&qid=1496314861&sr=8-2&keywords=susskind) (Prof. [Richard Susskind](https://www.susskind.com), OBE FRSE RSA (Oxford, Strathclyde, Gresham), Oxford Univ.
 Press, 2016).
 Prof. Susskind is IT Advisor to Lord Chief Justice of England & Wales, President of the Society of Computers & Law and the leading, most cited commentator on future of legal profession.
 Very powerful, easy to read critique of traditional law firm, law school and bar association orthodoxy in US and UK.
 Applicable to other legal systems and cultures; widely translated.
 Iconoclastic, thought-provoking, yet hopeful.

 - **Book**: [The Future of the Professions: How Technology Will Transform the World of Human Experts](https://www.amazon.co.uk/Future-Professions-Technology-Transform-Experts-dp-0198841892/dp/0198841892/ref=dp_ob_title_bk).
 (Profs.
 [Richard Susskind](https://www.susskind.com) and [Daniel Susskind](https://www.danielsusskind.com), Oxford Univ.
 Press, 2016; updated ed.
 April 2022).
 Exactly as the title says; highly acclaimed work.
 Slower, harder read than Tomorrow’s Lawyers, but time well spent.
 2022 edition is updated for changes over past 6 years, included as accelerated by Covid.
 Tip: If you have read the original edition, purchase the Kindle version (USD7.99) for the outstanding 2002 update.

+[Add: Several Access to Justice / "people law" sources.
+Or create separately category.]

 - **Book (Compendium)**: [Liquid Legal: Transforming Legal into a Business Savvy, Information Enabled and Performance Driven Industry](https://www.liquid-legal-institute.com/workinggroups/liquid-legal-transforming-legal-into-a-business-savvy-information-enabled-and-performance-driven-industry) (Kai Jacob, Dierk Schindler, Roger Strathausen, ed., Springer 2017).
 Foundational essays; very forward thinking.